Nordine Oubaali: Oubaali vs. Inoue

 Oubaali was scheduled to make his second WBC bantamweight title defense against the interim bantamweight champion Takuma Inoue.
 Inoue achieved the status of a mandatory challenger on September 11, 2018, with a unanimous decision victory against Mark John Yap.
 As he was forced to wait for the result of the Oubaali and Warren fight, Inoue furthermore fought and defeated Petch Sor Chitpattana on December 30, 2018, to become the WBC interim bantamweight champion.
 The fight between Oubaali and Inoue was scheduled for the undercard of the Naoya Inoue and Nonito Donaire WBSS final, which was held on November 7, 2019, at the Saitama Super Arena in Saitama, Japan.
 Oubaali outpointed Inoue to retain his WBC title.
 Oubaali scored the sole knockdown of the fight in the third round, when he dropped Inoue with a left hook.
-Although he was unable to finish his opponent, Oubaali nonetheless won by a comfortable decision, with scores of 117–110, 120-107 and 115–112.
+Although he was unable to finish his opponent, Oubaali nonetheless won by a comfortable decision, with scores of 117–110, 120–107 and 115–112.

 Oubaali vs. Donaire

 Oubaali was scheduled to make his third WBC title defense against the former four-weight world champion Nonito Donaire.
 Donaire was ranked number 1 by the WBC at bantamweight.
 The fight was scheduled for December 12, 2020, at the Mohegan Sun Arena in Uncasville, Connecticut.
 Oubaali withdrew from the fight on November 13, 2020, following a positive COVID-19 test.
 He was replaced by Emmanuel Rodríguez, who was to face Donaire on December 19, 2020.
 On December 9, 2020, Donaire was forced to withdraw from the Rodriguez fight, as he had tested positive for COVID-19 as well.
 The fight between Oubaali and Donaire was rescheduled for May 29, 2021, as the main event of the PBC card held at the Dignity Health Sports Park in Carson, California.
-Donaire won the fight by a fourt-round knockout.
+Donaire won the fight by a fourth-round knockout.
 Oubaali was knocked down twice in the third round, before getting finished with a hook-straight-uppercut combination in the fourth round.

 This would prove to be the last fight of his professional career, as Oubaali officially announced his retirement from the sport on April 5, 2022.